Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

         printf(" Processing %.3f MBytes of data\n", mbytes_total);
         printf(" Splitting data in 2 sub-buffers of %.3f MBytes for FPGA processing\n", mbytes_block);

   b.
-Create vector of events to coordinate the read, compute, and write operations for each of the two iterations that are only dependent on their respective iterations, which allows for overlap between the data transfer and compute.
+Vector of events are created to coordinate the read, compute, and write operations such that each iteration is independent of          other iteration, which allows for overlap between the data transfer and compute.

         // Events
         vector<cl::Event> wordWait;